InjamulHoque/movie-recommendation-engine/README.md

 Introduction
 ------------
-People who are so much loving movie, always struggling to find out their favourite movie. so that this project is obviously belong to them, it suppose to them, althoug it is created for practising purpose.
+People who are crazy fans of the movie, always struggling to find out their favorite movie.
+This project obviously belongs to them, it supposes to them, although it is created for practicing purposes.

 Here listed the goal points of this project as follows: